freignat91/agrid/README.md

 `agrid file retrieve [source] [target] <--thread> <--key> <--user>`
 - [source]: the full pathname of the file to get in cluster
 - [target]: the full pathname of the file to write locally
-- <--thread>: optionally: number of threads used to retrieve the file (default 1), each thread open a grpc connection on a distinct node.
+- <--thread>: optionally: number of threads used to retrieve the file (default 1), each thread open a grpc connection on a distinct node and handle a part of the file (all the block n if n%nbThread==threadNumber)
 - <--key>: optionally: AES key to encrypt the file
 - <--user userName:token>: to store on the usee file space, token is given at user creation